davAnGo/volunteer_job_board/README.md

 # Call To Action - Volunteer Job Board
 Coding Dojo Bootcamp 2022 - Group Project (w/Neal Dreessen)

-**For this group project I was designated to conceptualization and actualization of the Front-end design in its entirety**
+**For this group project I was designated to the conceptualization and actualization of the Front-end design in its entirety**

 > Open space design with simple, but dynamic user interaction
 >